wyphan/spack/lib/spack/docs/getting_started.rst

    --------------------------------
    zlib@1.2.13%gcc@9.4.0+optimize+pic+shared build_system=makefile arch=linux-ubuntu20.04-icelake

+The default bootstrap behavior is to use pre-built binaries.
+You can verify the active bootstrap repositories with:

+.. command-output:: spack bootstrap list

 If for security concerns you cannot bootstrap ``clingo`` from pre-built binaries, you have to disable fetching the binaries we generated with Github Actions.

 .. code-block:: console

-   $ spack bootstrap disable github-actions-v0.4
+   $ spack bootstrap disable github-actions-v0.6
-   ==> "github-actions-v0.4" is now disabled and will not be used for bootstrapping
+   ==> "github-actions-v0.6" is now disabled and will not be used for bootstrapping
-   $ spack bootstrap disable github-actions-v0.3
+   $ spack bootstrap disable github-actions-v0.5
-   ==> "github-actions-v0.3" is now disabled and will not be used for bootstrapping
+   ==> "github-actions-v0.5" is now disabled and will not be used for bootstrapping

-You can verify that the new settings are effective with:
+You can verify that the new settings are effective with ``spack bootstrap list``.

-.. command-output:: spack bootstrap list

 .. note::